wck3/CS-301-104-Group-4/docs/report.md

 After creating a Gradient Descent learning model, the data provided was able to generate an accurate prediction of rainfall.
 The model used two hyperparameters, the learning rate and the number of estimators.
 These parameters affected the error and the variance of the prediction points compared to the expected data points.
 This error was evaluated with a Mean Absolute Error function our team implemented which uses jax.numpy arrays.
 It was found that the learning rate of 0.01 and 250 estimators was the most efficient hyperparameters to minimize this loss.
 In the experiments section, examples of different parameters used can be seen on a graph.

 ## Related Work
+The following are sources we used to influence our ideology, approaches, and implementations.

+*Rainfall prediction using Extreme Gradient Boosting* (Anwar et al.).
+They used another variant of Gradient Boosting, specifically XGBoost, which we did not use in our work.
+They obtained a Mean Absolute Error of 8.8 mm.

+*Estimating Rainfall From Weather Radar Readings Using Recurrent Neural Networks* (Sim).
+This is an article written by Aaron Sim, who won the competition.
+He approached the data with minimal preprocessing (similar to ours) and no feature engineering, and downplayed the relevance of Mean Absolute Error.

 ## Data
+The data retrieved from the Kaggle competition, *How Much Did It Rain?
+II* was polarimetric radar measurements collected hourly from midwestern corn-growing states for 20 days between April and August 2014.
+This data was collected by NEXRAD, a network of weather radars operated by the National Weather Service, the FAA, and the U.S. Air Force.
+The measurements were stored using MADIS, a meteorological observation database and delivery system.
+The competition included a training dataset, test dataset, and a sample solution.
+The training data is tabular, with 24 columns and 13,765,201 entries.
+The test data is also tabular, containing 23 columns and 8,022,756 entries.

+A unique ID was given for the set of observations over an hour at a specific polarimetric radar.
+There were multiple observations within one hour, so this ID repeats multiple times throughout the table.
+The data is shuffled, so these IDs appear in random order.
+21 out of 24 columns are observations specific to each radar such as radar reflectivity, radar distance, and other attributes found on the Kaggle competition page.
+These columns will later become our features for training.
+There is a final “Expected” column in the training dataset which corresponds to the gauges’ actual precipitation observation measured in mm.
+The testing dataset lacks this column which made us consider this expected value the ground truth observation that we would predict.

+There was a variety of filtering that we needed to do in order to make the data as efficient and as accurate as possible when predicting the hourly rainfall.
+After importing the training data into Colab using Pandas, we grouped the data by the unique ID mentioned earlier.
+Since each ID corresponds to the rain measurements in an hour and there are multiple observations per hour, we took the average of all of the attributes for each ID and grouped them together this way.

+There were two main issues with the data that needed to be addressed.
+First, there were many NaN entries in our features.
+These entries were either not recorded or the observations were so small that they could be deemed insignificant.
+NaN is considered a null value, so in order to make the data usable we replaced all NaN entries with zeros.
+Now we were ready to finally plot the data for visual analysis.

+(insert image one here)

+Plotting the unique values, you can see the extreme outliers that were present in the provided dataset.
+These could have skewed our predictions drastically, so we needed to find a way to remove them.
+We took the mean of the expected values and found it to be approximately 108.626.
+92% of the measurements were below 106mm, so we removed all values greater than 106.
+This created a much better correlated dataset than we had previously.

+(insert image 2)

+With preprocessing finished, we took a smaller partition of the training dataset to experiment with in order to save resources and time.
+The data was split into training labels and features as well as testing labels and features, all from the training set.
+These partitions will become important for our chosen method of prediction, Gradient Boost.
 ## Methods
+After analyzing the data, we knew that we were dealing with a regression problem.
+Our goal was to predict the "expected" rainfall based on the given features and provide a predicted quantity.
+Given the large amount of features, the large dataset, and the very noisy expected values we knew something as simple as linear regression would not be feasible here.
+The dataset had 21 features so with such a large complexity we looked into methods involving decision trees and ensemble methods.
+Our method of choice for solving this problem ended up being Gradient Boosting.

+Gradient Boosting is an ensemble method, or in other words, a series of “weak” learners that compute predictions which are combined to find one final prediction.
+There are a variety of ensemble methods including Random Forests, Gradient Boost, AdaBoost, etc..
+Gradient Boosting is a method of boosting where a model is built and another model is trained based on the errors, or residuals of the previous model.
+Gradient Boost is different from other boosting methods as instead of adjusting weights for each new model, the new model is fit to the predecessor’s residuals.

+(insert image one)

+The residuals are calculated using the derivative, or gradient of the mean-squared error.
+This gradient is calculated with respect to the previous prediction.
+The initial weight is the average of the sum of all of the observed measurements.
+From here, the first decision tree can be created by finding the errors of the observed measurement and this “predicted” measurement.
+The features of the data become nodes in the tree, and the leafs become these error values.
+The final prediction of the tree multiplied by the learning rate is added to the previous prediction until the number of trees (estimators) has been reached.
+This occurs for each measurement in the dataset until it is complete.

+We felt that using this method was best for this situation for a few reasons.
+Gradient boosting is perfect for data with many features and rows.
+The large amount of features allows for more variety in the decision tree estimators.
+Our goal was to predict a single scalar value.
+Hence, Gradient Boost’s sequential method of learning from past estimators made it seem like a good choice for precision data such as the kind we were working with.
+Gradient boosting also benefits from flexibility as it can be adapted to a variety of loss functions.
+In this case, we used mean squared error as our loss function.
+We used a combination of Jax and Sci-Kit learn in our Gradient Boost algorithm.
+Jax was used for computing the mean squared error, the gradient, and the mean absolute error which we used to measure the accuracy of our model.
+We used Sci-Kit-Learn to create regression trees and help compute our predictions.

 ## Experiments